RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 There are those who believe that the Top 500 list is missing a few names.
 Some governments or companies might not want to publicize their HPC skills.

 ###Other Top Computing Lists
 High performance computers gulp power.
-Rule of thumb: one megawatt of electricity used over the course of one year costs $1 million.
+Rule of thumb: One megawatt of electricity used over the course of one year costs $1 million.
 The owners of the world's fastest supercomputer spend $17 million dollars per year on electricity _for one computer_.

 Another group of supercomputing professionals maintains [The Green 500](http://green500.org) list to recognize the most energy efficient